United Lincolnshire Hospitals NHS Trust cares for 18 Covid-19 patients in hospital

 The number of Covid-19 patients hospitalised nationally has decreased by 52% in the last four weeks, while the number on mechanical ventilators has decreased by 41%.

-The figures also show that 19 new Covid patients were admitted to hospital in United Lincolnshire Hospitals NHS Trust in the week to November 14.
+The figures also show that 19 new Covid patients were admitted to hospital in United Lincolnshire Hospitals NHS Trust in the week to Nov-14.
 This was down from 26 in the previous seven days.